home-assistant/home-assistant.io/source/_posts/2017-11-07-which-hass-to-use.markdown

 Simply choose where you fall into:

-*   I don't care I just want an autonomous home using my RPi / NUC -> Hass.io
+*   I don't care, I just want an autonomous home using my RPi/NUC -> Hass.io
 *   I don't want to fully dedicate my Pi and I want a simple install -> Hassbian
-*   I'm a developer or Poweruser / Tinkerer -> Python Virtual Env
+*   I'm a developer or poweruser/tinkerer -> Python Virtual Env

 ## Considerations